brainglobe/brainglobe.github.io/docs/source/tutorials/tracing-tracking.md

 Here we present a tool for the analysis of tracing axonal projections in post-hoc brain imaging data within a common coordinate space.
 This tool is integrated into brainreg, within the Brainglobe suite of computational neuroanatomy tools.
-Leveraging existing segmentation plugins available in napari, our tool imports and integrates these segmentation results into BrainGlobe, allowing for comprehensive analysis of bulk axonal projections within the context of an anatomical atlas.
+Leveraging existing segmentation plugins available in napari, our tool imports and integrates these segmentation results into BrainGlobe, allowing for analysis of bulk axonal projections within the context of an anatomical atlas.

 ## Before tracing bulk axonal tracks